 The above is a very simple example.
-It is possible to have mixtures of more than two component classes, mixtures of multi-variate distributions, and mixtures of different kinds of distribution, etc..
+It is possible to have mixtures of more than two component classes, mixtures of multi-variate distributions, mixtures of different kinds of distribution, and so on.

 Given S things, each thing having D attributes (measurements), a mixture model attempts to describe the things as coming from a mixture of T classes (clusters):

 The following are assumed to be common knowledge: The number of things, S, the number of attributes, D, the nature of each attribute.